edwardyehuang/iSeg/README.md

 Working in progress

-I am very busy at this moment (poor student....), but I will try my best to update this repo until Semantic Segmntation is solved.
+I am very busy at this moment (graduation etc), but I will try my best to update this repo until Semantic Segmntation is solved.

-I will also upload the code for dataset supports and some implementations of well-known networks (e.g. PSPNet, DeepLab, CCNet, DANet, OCRNet)
+I will also upload the code for some implementations of well-known networks (e.g. PSPNet, DeepLab, CCNet, DANet, OCRNet)

 Some segmentation results on Flickr images: